 Located near the University of Edinburgh is this cemetery where J.K.
 Rowling found inspiration for her characters.
 You’ll find the tombstone for Thomas Riddell (Thomas Riddle in the books), William McGonagall (same as Professor Minerva McGonagall), and Elizabeth Moodie (perhaps inspiration for Alastor “Mad Eye” Moody.
 Take a quick walk through the cemetery then pop into Greyfriars Bobby’s Bar and learn the legend of the Skye terrier named Bobby who faithfully watched over his owner’s grave for many years after his death.

-Places to Eat in Edinburgh
+Where to Eat in Edinburgh with kids

 Cafe Andaluz – I know, Spanish food isn’t what you typically look for in Scotland, but we loved the ambiance and the tapas at this place in New Town.